Home Help for families Information & Advice Covid-19 and families with disabled children UK-wide education updates

 Special schools will remain open.
 Schools will remain open for face-to-face teaching for statemented children, alongside other vulnerable children, and the children of key workers.

-You can read the guidance update in full at the Department of Education's website.
+You can read the guidance on the nidirect website.

 Visit nidirect.gov.uk for all the latest updates in Northern Ireland.

 Northern Ireland has published its own guidance on vulnerable children.

 Children in P1 to P3 and pre-school will return to school for face-to-face teaching from Monday 22 February, the Scottish government confirmed on Tuesday 16 February.